 - What is the Rutgers Open Access Policy?

-The Rutgers Open Access Policy, effective September 1, 2015, stipulates that all Rutgers faculty, graduate students, and post-doctoral researchers deposit a legal copy of each scholarly article produced while at Rutgers in the university repository at the time of its acceptance for publication.
+The Rutgers Open Access Policy, effective September 1, 2015, stipulates that all Rutgers faculty, doctoral students, and post-doctoral researchers deposit a legal copy of each scholarly article produced while at Rutgers in the university repository at the time of its acceptance for publication.
 For more information, visit Open Access Policy and SOAR.

 - What kinds of work are governed by this policy?